After the

 of any theatrical Batman movie.
 Unfortunately, I didn’t like the color scheme at

 all, as it was dark in the most boring and joyless way.
-There’s a real emphasis on dirty grays, ugly greens and it's just very unpleasant to look at.
+There’s a real emphasis on dirty grays, ugly greens and it's just doesn't have a personality in the same vein as either Tim Burton or Mat Reeves dark visuals.
 I should

 also note that Snyder has an eye for recreating classic stills from the comics